dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 </div>

 ### Step 3: Deploy Your Model  {#deploy}
-Once you know your Experiment and Run ID values, you can use the Splice Machine ML Jobs Tracker to deploy your model.
+Once you know your Experiment and Run ID values, you can use the Splice ML Jobs Tracker to deploy your model.
 Follow these steps:

 <div class="opsStepsList" markdown="1">
 1. Navigate to port 5003 in your web browser to display the *ML Manager* Jobs Tracker.
 For example:<br />